-Mirror Lake sits in a rocky basin at the base of Blaze Mountain with year-round snowfields and jagged peaks on all sides.
-The lake is 7 acres with fish in it if you bring a rod.
-We arrived completely socked in with fog and couldn't see the lake from 20 feet away.
-The next morning the clouds lifted and the full basin was right there, peaks, snowfields, the whole thing.
-If you camp here, that kind of morning reveal is worth the trip on its own.
+The basin at Mirror Lake sits at the base of Blaze Mountain, with Blaze's permanent snowfield above and rugged granite peaks on all sides.
+We arrived in heavy fog and could barely see the lake from 20 feet away.
+The next morning the clouds lifted and the full cirque was there, peaks, snowfields, the whole thing.
+That kind of morning reveal is why people carry a tent out here instead of doing it as a day hike.
+If you are going this far, spend the night.

 There are two parking lots at the trailhead.
 Aim for the close lot near the South Fork Spanish Creek Trailhead.
 If you end up in the far lot by the Little Hellroaring Trailhead, you've just tacked on another half-mile to an already long day.